craigbarnes/dte/docs/dterc.md

 ### **text-width** [72]

-Preferred with of text.
-Used as default value for `format-paragraph`.
+Preferred width of text.
+Used as the default argument for the `format-paragraph` command.

 ### **ws-error** [special]